omicsNLP/Auto-CORPus/README.md

 ## Config files

-If you wish to contribute or edit a config file then please follow the instructions in the [config guide](docs/config_tutorial.md).
+If you wish to contribute or edit a config file then please follow the instructions in the [config guide].

 Auto-CORPus is able to parse HTML from different publishers, which utilise different HTML structures and naming conventions.
 This is made possible by the inclusion of config files which tell Auto-CORPus how to identify specific sections of the article/table within the source HTML.
-We have supplied a config template along with example config files for [PubMed Central](autocorpus/configs/config_pmc.json), [Plos Genetics](autocorpus/configs/config_plos_genetics.json) and [Nature Genetics](autocorpus/configs/config_nature_genetics.json) in the [configs](autocorpus/configs) directory.
-Users of Auto-CORPus can submit their own config files for different sources via the [issues](https://github.com/omicsNLP/Auto-CORPus/issues) tab.
+We have supplied a config template along with example config files for [PubMed Central], [PLOS Genetics] and [Nature Genetics] in the [configs] directory.
+Users of Auto-CORPus can submit their own config files for different sources via the [issues] tab.

 **Auto-CORPus recognises 2 types of input file which are:**